AR banner

 The Allies lost some 20 aircraft on this operation.
 The target was only slightly damaged, most of the bombs landed in open countryside.
 However the tyre and dispatch departments and powerhouse were hit - some 9 people killed on the ground with a further 31 injured.

-(2) Preliminary investigations by the Missing Research and Enquiries Unit in November 1945 were convinced that a war crime had been committed against W/O. Alwyn Terence Till.
+(3) Preliminary investigations by the Missing Research and Enquiries Unit (MREU) in November 1945 were convinced that a war crime had been committed against WO.
+Alwyn Terence Till.
 However after many interviews with a number of Belgians, Germans it was established that following his successful baling out of the aircraft he tried to evade capture, a few days later he was picked up by members of the Belgium resistance and taken into hiding and looked after.
 It seems that he became bored and requested that he joined the Marquis on an operation that they had planned against the Germans.

 Burial details:

 Researched by Linda Ibrom for Aircrew Remembered - May 2017.
 Photo credits to Ernie Pedrazzini (brother) and Marilyn Ensor (niece) Page dedicated to the relatives of this crew with thanks to sources shown below and Australian Archives.
 Thanks also to Des Phillippet for grave photographs.
+Thanks to Paul Markham for the Next of Kin details for Sgt.
+Urquhart (Jan 2025).
+Other updates by Aircrew Remembered (Jan 2025).

 Pages of Outstanding Interest